sanishaukhale/VEABGoa/README.md

 ### 2. Set Up Environment Variables

-The application requires Firebase credentials to connect to Firestore for dynamic content (news, events, contact form submissions) and potentially for other services.
+The application requires Firebase credentials to connect to Firestore for dynamic content (news, events, projects, contact form submissions) and potentially for other services.
 It also uses an environment variable for the `basePath` in certain contexts.

 *   Copy the example environment file:
     ```bash